Tell Me What I’m Remembering, 2021 - ongoing

 When one remembers something, they are remembering the last time they remembered of an event, not the actual event.
 Both the photographs and the transcribing AI indicate the constantly shifting nature of memories with the influence of oneself and one’s surrounding factors.

 Lastly, I plant composed smells of hospitals and clinical environments within the exhibition space anonymously.
 I extend the audience's visual experience of the memories to that of olfactory.
-I recreate a part of her blurred childhood moments and presents a sensory trigger for the viewer to immerse themselves in her deeply personal narrative, while encouraging them to revisit their own and interact.
+I recreate a part of my blurred childhood moments and presents a sensory trigger for the viewer to immerse themselves in my deeply personal narrative, while encouraging them to revisit their own and interact.

 Blood Test , 2021, Digital C-Print